HughScott2002/Hunzo-Server/ReadME.md

 1. **Users**: Handles user authentication, authorization, and profile management
 2. **Notifications**: Manages real-time notifications and communication with users
-3. **Wallet**: Facilitates USDC wallet management, including deposits, withdrawals, and balance tracking
+3. **Wallet**: Facilitates wallet management, including deposits, withdrawals, and balance tracking
 4. **Cards**: Enables virtual and physical card issuance and management
 5. **Compliance**: Ensures regulatory compliance and performs necessary checks and verifications
-6. **Payments**: Handles payment processing, including USDC transactions and integrations with external payment gateways
+6. **Payments**: Handles payment processing, including transactions and integrations with external payment gateways
 7. **Transactions**: Manages and records all financial transactions within the platform

 These microservices communicate and collaborate through well-defined APIs and event-driven interactions, enabling a decoupled and resilient system architecture.